DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>The knight's chain-mail shirt is dulled and corroded with age, his silver helm cracked and blackened.
 Beneath it, strands of silver-gray hair fall limply across his gaunt and ashen face.
 His flesh is gray and pallid, skin stretched taut over sharp, skeletal cheekbones, and his head slumps forward toward the ground.</p>
 </div>

-This is the **revenant** Sir Godfrey Gwilym, who is as described in <span class="citation">Q37.
-Knights of the Order (p.
+This is the **revenant** Sir Godfrey Gwilym, who is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q37KnightsoftheOrder">Q37.
+Knights of the Order</a> (p.
 139).</span> If the players approach, interact with, or otherwise make themselves known to him, read:

 <div class="description">
 <p>The knight’s head lifts, revealing red eyes that flash with a quiet intensity.
 His arms seem to flex, almost instinctively, against his black-wire bindings—and it’s then that you notice that each wire is covered with tiny, razor-sharp barbs, many of which bite deeply into his armor and flesh.</p>